Year: 2018 | Players: 1-4 | Minutes: 60+ | Ages: 14+

-If you like the idea of mixing crime solving with a little bit of virtual reality gameplay, you 100 percent should check this one out.
-The only people who I would not recommend this game to are those who dislike detective games and those who absolutely, positively will not play a board game that has an app.
+If you like the idea of mixing crime solving with a little bit of virtual reality gameplay, you 100 percent should check out Chronicles of Crime.
+The only people who I would not recommend this game to are those who dislike detective games and those who absolutely, positively will not play a board game that requires an app.

 UPDATE: Chronicles of Crime made it onto our Best Cooperative Board Games of 2018 list!

 UPDATE 2: It also made it onto our Top 40 Co-ops of All-Time list!

 UPDATE 3: We now have reviews for the game’s two expansions, Noir and Welcome to Redview.
 We also have reviews up for the first two games in the standalone Millennium Series, Chronicles of Crime: 1400 and Chronicles of Crime: 1900.